Pardot/javascript/GUIDE.md

     var superPower = new SuperPower();
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Use multiple `var` declarations except when all the variables are undefined.

     ```javascript
     // bad
     var items = getItems();
+        goSportsTeam = true,
+        dragonball = 'z',
+        a, b, c;

+    // good
+    var items = getItems();
     var goSportsTeam = true;
     var dragonball = 'z';

-    // good
-    var items = getItems(),
-        goSportsTeam = true,
-        dragonball = 'z';
-    ```

-  - Declare unassigned variables last.
-This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

-    ```javascript
-    // bad
-    var i, len, dragonball,
-        items = getItems(),
-        goSportsTeam = true;

-    // bad
-    var i, items = getItems(),
-        dragonball,
-        goSportsTeam = true,
-        len;

-    // good
-    var items = getItems(),
-        goSportsTeam = true,
-        dragonball,
-        length,
-        i;
+    var a, b, c;
     ```

   - Assign variables at the top of their scope.
 This helps avoid issues with variable declaration and assignment hoisting related issues.